 You should aim to keep your current account in credit, but not by a large amount.
 Any excess cash you have over and above your planned monthly spending budget should be moved to a savings account or other investment.

-Savings accounts are used in a different way to a current account.
+Savings financial products or accounts are used in a different way to a current account.
 They are not designed for high volumes of transactions, or day to day banking, but less frequent saving activity.

-There are many different types of savings accounts available, but they all have the same overall purpose, of increasing your money by the payment of interest, in a safe and secure product.
+There are many different types of savings financial products available, but they all have the same overall purpose, of increasing your money by the payment of interest, in a safe and secure financial product.
 Safe and secure in this context means you are guaranteed to get your money back, which isn’t always the case, as we shall find out later.

 The payment of interest is a savers “reward” for allowing the bank to look after and use your money.
 Interest rates are advertised as a % or percentage, showing the saver how much they can expect to earn in interest if they put their savings in a particular type of account or a particular bank.